$ cd fundamentals-of-devops

 You need something to monitor your apps, detect if they are not healthy (i.e., the app is not responding correctly or at all), and to automatically restart or replace unhealthy apps or servers.

-If you have multiple environments, you need a way to be able to configure the app differently in each environment: e.g., use different domain names or different memory settings in dev, stage, and prod.
+If you have multiple environments, you need a way to configure the app differently in each environment: e.g., use different domain names or different memory settings in dev, stage, and prod.

 You may need a way to securely pass sensitive configuration data to your apps (e.g., passwords, API keys).